 }

-Now, Add each app settings with the name and value as shown below, and don’t forget to click on the Save Button finally.
+Now, add each app setting with the name and value as shown below, and don’t forget to click on the Save Button finally.

-These changes will fix the ‘Authority’ Uri should have at least one segment in the path Error in the Azure Portal after you publish the Azure Function into the Azure Portal.
+These changes will resolve this error in the Azure Portal after you publish the Azure Function.

 I am Bijay, a Microsoft MVP (10 times) having more than 17 years of experience in the software industry.
 During my IT career, I got a chance to share my expertise in SharePoint and Microsoft Azure, like Azure VM, Azure Active Directory, Azure PowerShell, etc. I hope you will learn from these Azure tutorials.
 Read more